 What's in our honey?

-Honey comes from nectar which honeybees collect from flowers and trees during the spring and summer.
+Honey comes from nectar which honeybees collect during the spring and summer.
 It's their power source and stores of it see them through the long months of autumn and winter.

-Most people don't fancy random bits of bees or wax in their honey so we lightly strain it to take out any lumps.
+Most people don't fancy random bits of bees or wax in their honey so we lightly strain it.
 We take care to remove as little as possible of the wonderful pollen.
-Harry's honey is only lightly filtered using a 500 micron strainer.
-Even the largest pollen grains are about 180 microns so pretty much all of the pollen gets through.
-It's part of what makes Harry's honey a truly local product.
-It also gives character to our Cotswold honey.
-Just as each season is different so each season's honey tastes different.
+Harry's honey is only lightly strained because we want to keep the good stuff in.

 Our Cotswold honey is a truly local product.
 And each season, the local honey Harry collects is unique to that time and place.

 We handle our honey as gently as possible.
 Most importantly, we don't heat the honey to pasteurise it AND we only lightly strain it - to remove large chunks of wax etc.

 The important thing for us is that the strainer lets through as much of the pollen as possible.
 We do strain the honey because we figure most people don't want bits on their toast.
 If you would like completely unfiltered honey then let us know - it's something we'd be happy to discuss.
 There's no definition of "raw honey".
 There are rules around honey labelling and so, it's not something we can put on our jars.
 Our honey is as good as it gets - it's straight out of the hive.